 If you or a loved one is suffering from Xanax addiction, rest assured that you are not alone in this journey.
-There are many others, like you, who have gone through an unwanted drug dependency, but eventually recovered from their substance abuse problem.
+There are many others, like you, who have gone through an unwanted drug dependency, but eventually recovered from their substance use disorder problem.
 Below are some steps you can take:

 - Contact a trusted rehab center.
 A rehab center that offers quality, evidence-based assessment and treatment, has top-notch facilities and provides insurance options should be at the top of your list.
 If you feel clueless about getting help for a drug addiction problem, addiction specialists are ready to answer any questions you may have.

 - Follow instructions about inpatient or outpatient treatment.
 The type of treatment you will receive depends on your assessment.
 Inpatients will stay in the facility while outpatients will receive treatment but will not remain in the rehab premises after their sessions.
 Healthcare professionals will guide you on things to bring, steps to take, and the resources you need in order to go through rehab.